Livin' Joy: 1996–1999: Tameko Star and Don't Stop Movin

 By 1996, Robinson was replaced by Tameko Star, an American singer, songwriter, and choreographer.
 With Star on lead vocals, the group released the album Don't Stop Movin on 28 October 1996.
+For Don't Stop Movin', a new version of the song "Dreamer" was recorded with Tameko Star on vocals, while the original version with Janice Robinson was included on the album as a hidden track.
 The album spawned several additional singles, including the title track "Don't Stop Movin'", which peaked at number 5 in the UK in June 1996.
 It spent 14 weeks on the chart, with 7 of those in the top 10.
 "Don't Stop Movin'" topped the Italian charts in 1996 and also peaked at number three on the US dance chart in early 1997.
 In Australia, "Don't Stop Movin'" peaked at number 6 on the national ARIA singles chart.
 The single was certified gold in both the UK and Australia.

-"Don't Stop Movin'" was followed by "Follow the Rules" which peaked at number 9 in the UK on 27 October 1996.
+The single "Don't Stop Movin'" was followed by "Follow the Rules" which peaked at number 9 in the UK on 27 October 1996.
 The single was most successful in Italy, where it peaked at number 2.
 In 1997, the group released two singles which were moderate hits in the UK: "Where Can I Find Love" peaked at number 12 on the UK charts, while their subsequent single, "Deep in You", peaked at number 17.

 In 1999, the group released the single "Just for the Sex of It" in Australia where it peaked at number 76.
 Outside of the country, it was only released promotionally.

 2005–present: Later releases

 Both Robinson and Star continue to perform and release music.
 In 2005, Janice Robinson released new remixes of "Dreamer", credited as a solo release.
 In 2018, Robinson performed "Dreamer" on the British music competition show The X Factor.
 As a contestant on the show, she finished in 14th place.
 In 2022, Robinson released a new version of "Dreamer" with DJ Lodato.

-In 2022, Star announced she was working on brand new music, including a new version of "Don't Stop Movin'".
-In November 2022, she released the single "Something Beautiful" which was supported by BBC Radio 2 and SiriusXM's Utopia.
+In 2022, Star reclaimed the Livin' Joy moniker and announced she would be working on new solo material to be released under her own name.
+In November 2022, Star released the solo single "Something Beautiful".
 In 2024 and 2025, Star performed at various gigs including a New Year's Eve show in Dublin, Salford Pride and Bed By 10 Festival alongside tour dates in Bath and Leicester as part of Originals Live.
-In early 2026, Star is set to tour around Australia with Bed By 10.
+In early 2026, Star performed in Toronto and toured around Australia with Bed By 10.